 Terms and conditions

 - Due to limitations with online delivery, for Virtual Masterclasses attended in the 2019/0 academic year the reduction in points will only be applicable to applications made for related courses for September 2021 starts.
-Any attendees who make an application for subsequent years will not receive the reduced offer for related courses.
+Any attendees who made an application for subsequent years will not receive the reduced offer for related courses.
 Any application for September 2020 start cannot be retrospectively amended.

 - The reduced UCAS points offer can only be applied to University of Cumbria courses linked to the masterclass attended.
 Please see the table below for clarification.